Rust-SDL2/rust-sdl2/README.md

 > sudo pacman -S sdl2

 You might also need a C compiler (`gcc`).

+#### Static linking in Linux

+You can choose to link SDL2 statically instead of dynamically with the `static-link` feature.
+However on Linux, unless you use the "bundled" feature, your operating system has no built-in way to find the resources needed to link statically SDL2 from your system.

+You need to add the feature `use-pkgconfig`, so that rustc knows where to look for your SDL2 libraries and its dependencies for static linking.

 ### Mac OS X
 #### If you are using homebrew